 This free training is open to anyone delivering (or thinking about delivering) before or after school care.

-- Course code: WA07
+• Course code: WA07

-- Date: Monday 26 January, 9.30am – 12.30pm
+• Date/Time: Monday 26 January, 9.30am – 12.30pm

-- Delivery method: New Parks House, Pindar Road, Leicester.
-LE3 9RN.
+• Delivery method: New Parks House, Pindar Road, Leicester, LE3 9RN.

 Business Planning for Success – SEND Focus